shelavalepallavi/landing-page/README.md

 - Eye-catching hero section with background image.
 - Property showcase section with cards.
 - Features or services section (e.g., Buy, Sell, Rent).
-- Testimonials or client reviews (optional)
+- Testimonials or client reviews (optional).
 - Contact or newsletter subscription section.
-- Fully responsive design for mobile and desktop
+- Fully responsive design for mobile and desktop.

 ## 🛠️ Built With